agnesoft/adb/documentation/design_specification_query.md

 # Specification: Agnesoft Database Query

 Code generated interface to the Agnesoft Database.
-It consists of the Interface Description Language (IDL) schema and ADb Query Compiler that parses the IDL and generates it as code in supported languages.
+It consists of the Interface Description Language (IDL) schema and ADb Query Compiler that parses the IDL and generates code in supported languages.

 -   [Interface Description Language IDL](#interface-description-language-idl)
     -   [Native Types](#native-types)